 Sexting and Canadian Law

-The primary objective of this law is to protect children and teens under age 18 from being exploited and harmed by adults through the creation and distribution of child pornography.
-However, it is still a criminal offense for teens to take or share photos with one another.
+The primary objective of this law is to protect children and teens under the age of 18 from being exploited and harmed by adults through the creation and distribution of child pornography.
+However, it is still a criminal offense for teens to take or share photos of one another.

 A teenager sending sexually explicit photographs of themselves, or of their friends or partners, can be charged with distribution of child pornography and those who receive the images can be charged with possession of child pornography.